StackOps/python-automationclient/docs/source/Profile.rst

 Remove a specific profile property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To delete a profile property you must to specific the ID architecture, the ID of the profile and the key of it
+To delete a profile property you must specific the ID architecture, the ID of the profile and the key of it

 .. code-block:: bash